vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 * The outermost starting point seems to be the ports through which users can connect to the server, so control over ports (aka firewalls / security groups) is the outermost security layer to begin with.
+This motivates the practices I describe in the "Firewall / security group" section below.

 * With the firewall set up, the only way to access the server is through the front door i.e., the web processes.
 So the next layer of defense is to limit the scope of the web process.
 This is two-fold: make sure the web process is running on a user different from the main user, and limit the file and database permissions that the web user can access.
+This motivates the practices I describe in the "Separate users for web processes, and limited permissions for these users" section below.

 * With the web process constrained, there is now a limited range of damage possible, but there is still some damage possible.
 We're now in the stage where code is being run, so the next step is:

-  * Secure the code I've written as much as possible
+  * Secure the code I've written as much as possible; this motivates the practices I describe in the "Robust codebase for websites that is harder to attack" section below.

-  * Update software that I use directly for web serving (MediaWiki and WordPress)
+  * Update software that I use directly for web serving (MediaWiki and WordPress); this motivates the practices I describe in the "Management of updates for third-party software" section below.

 ### Zooming in early on the web requests